ssciwr/sample_flow/README_DEV.md

 The website is then served at https://localhost/
 Note that the SSK keys are self-signed keys and your browser will still warn about the site being insecure.

+### User signup activation email

+When you sign up for an account when running locally it will send an email (if port 25 is open) to whatever address you use.
+If the port is blocked you can see the activation_token in the docker logs, and activate your local account by going to https://localhost/activate/activation_token_from_logs
+To make yourself an admin user, see the production deployment section below.

 ## Run locally with Python and npm

 Clone the repo: